Ali-Mikael/Pen-testing/h1-CyberKillChain.md

 - Port `22` waiting for SSH connections.
 It also identified the SSH version
 - It also managed to give us some hints on the OS!

-Even with the T level "insane" it took way over 1 minute to complete the scan...
-I suspect it's because it was probing for nonexisting HTML pages 🤷‍♂️.
+Even with T level "insane" it took way over 1 minute to complete the scan...
+I suspect it's because it was probing for nonexisting HTML pages 🤷‍♂️